POLICIES & DISCLOSURES

 Types of Students

 You have up to 12 months to complete a course from the date that you enroll, so that’s the maximum time you have to take the course.
 If you dedicate sufficient time and energy to completing a course, you can accelerate your way through the materials.
-However, the minimum time you should take to complete a course is thirty days.
-Should you have mitigating circumstances that require you to complete a course outside these minimum and maximum timeframes, please click the “Contact Us” form at the bottom of this page and discuss your circumstances with our customer support and administration staff.
+Students must be enrolled in a course for a minimum of 30 days before they can take the final exam.

 In order to effectively navigate the courses for SVHS online learning platform, students need a basic knowledge of tasks that involve uploading assignment submissions, downloading course documents, viewing recorded presentations, and communicating through the school account.
 Students need basic web literacy that may involve utilizing search engines, evaluating web resources and understanding copyright and plagiarism in a digital learning environment.